oat431/CMU_studentID_info/README.md

     - show your basic infomation
     - that it

-hr
+--

 ### TODO next

-    - � maybe add more picture in it
+    - [ maybe add more picture in it ]

-hr
+--

 &copy; Flowero Oralita